-Owned by Jack Hanna, the conservation center called The Wilds is located about an hour and a half outside of Columbus, but it's certainly worth the trip to let your kids see some wild animals up close—from the safety of an open-air safari bus.
+Owned by Jack Hanna, The Wilds conservation center is located about an hour and a half outside of Columbus, but it's certainly worth the trip to let your kids see some wild animals up close—from the safety of an open-air safari bus.
 Featuring endangered exotic animals and domestic species alike, this day-trip from Columbus could be the perfect way to let your children get lost in the wonder of nature.

 The Columbus Museum of Art's Center for Creativity invites kids of all ages to explore their creative side through an entire floor dedicated to discovery.
 Here, kids aged 3 to 14 (and older, really) can experience the Wonder Room, an interactive exhibit dedicated to hands-on art activities like building mobile sculptures and sheet forts, or head over to the Innovation Lab to explore the exciting world of technology.

 Join the folks at Anthony-Thomas Chocolates for an hour-long tour of the 152,000 square-foot candy factory where you and your kids will get to see how it's all made and even sample some of the fresh chocolate goodies.
 Walking high above the production line on a glass-encased catwalk, you'll be able to see a birdseye view of the entire facility.